 At UC Berkeley, we are lucky to have a wealth of poetry experiences designed for our students, faculty and staff, and broader communities.
-Events are all free and open to the public, and some require pre-registration; this fall, most are live streamed and live captioned.
+Events are all free and open to the public, and some require pre-registration; in this continued hybrid moment, some are in person and others are livestreamed and live captioned.
 Below are some groups, events, and lectures for you to explore:

 Arts Research Center’s Poetry & the Senses